Published by SchoolAdvisor on Dec 29, 2016, 05:33 PM

 The main difference is that the IGCSE still includes some elements of the old GCSE: coursework, oral and practical assessment as well as exams.
 The IGCSE is offered at different levels, and some teachers think that it has more scope for more able pupils at the higher level.

 Some teachers – and pupils- think that the IGSCE exam is now easier than the new GCSE exam, because of the content of the syllabus and the range of assessment.

 But be aware that some universities have their own preferences.
 An increasing number are happy to accept International GCSE English, but some will not.

 If your child is heading for university you should, even at this stage, research entry requirements on each university’s website.

-Student is awarded with one IGCSE certificate on each subject.
-If you take 5 subjects, you will be awarded 5 IGCSE certificates.
+A student is awarded with one IGCSE certificate on each subject.
+If you take five subjects, you will be awarded 5 IGCSE certificates.
 The number of subjects need to be taken is varied from school to school, and also depends upon individual preference.

 A-Level is a pre-university programme offered in Malaysia that’s based on the UK education system.
 Otherwise known as GCE Advanced Level, you can take this course after completing your SPM and before pursuing a degree at university.

 A-Level in Malaysia is administered by two examination boards — Cambridge International Examinations (CIE) and Edexcel.
 Most colleges in Malaysia offer the one from the Cambridge board as opposed to the one by Edexcel.

 The programme is 15 to 24 months long, depending on when you start your studies.